3D-rendered coronavirus with spike proteins.

 Coronavirus in Hot or Cold Weather

-The doubts over a theory that warmer weather can prevent the spread of Coronavirus with the surge of the virus in Southeast Asia and the low cases of infections in some Southeast Asian countries gave hope to Europe and America as they headed into spring.
+Doubts over a theory that warmer weather can prevent the spread of Coronavirus, combined with the virus surge in Southeast Asia and the low cases of infections in some Southeast Asian countries, gave hope to Europe and America as they headed into spring.

 However, countries like Malaysia, Thailand, and the Philippines have recorded their highest infection rate in the past few days.
 As such, seasonal factors might only play a limited role in the spread of Coronavirus.

 The warm weather might influence the spread, but it will not end all.
-What is important is how the Southeast Asian countries are isolating cases and removing people from communities.
+What is important is how Southeast Asian countries isolate cases and remove people from communities.
 That is the most significant factor and not the weather.
 Coronavirus can be transmitted in all areas, including humid and hot weather.

 Moreover, there is no reason to believe cold weather can kill Coronavirus or other diseases.
 Regardless of where you live, it is best to adopt protective measures to protect yourself and your family.